badbat75/bbbuild/README.md

 # rpi_moode_build
 Release version 1.1

-This project aim to have a build script that build Moode on a vanilla raspbian generating an image file.
+This project aims to build Moode on a vanilla raspbian with the maximum efficiency on compilation and execution, generating an image file to be installed on an SD card.

 Usage:
 ```